All about Eggs~Part One; Practicalities

 - Age of eggs: Most egg cartons display the “pack date” which is a 3 digit code representing the day of the year on which the eggs were packed (Jan 1st=1, Dec 31st=365).
 Eggs are usually packed within a day of being laid.
 The “sell by” date on the carton may not exceed 45 days from the pack date.
 The USDA also recommends you use the eggs within 3-5 weeks of purchase.

 - When cracked, fresh eggs have firm yolks and whites, older eggs have runny whites because aging causes the protein in the albumen to break down.

 - Fresh eggs will sink to the bottom of a pot of water and lay on their sides, an older egg may float upright, and eggs which completely float are best discarded because they are probably very old.

 - Fresh eggs take longer to cook than old eggs because they coagulate at a higher temperature.
 Yolks coagulate at a higher temperature than whites which is why they stay softer longer when cooking.

-- Why you should store eggs in the coldest part of the refrigerator: Many cultures sell and store eggs unrefrigerated but this is not recommended in the US, especially regarding commercially produced eggs which have been washed of all bacteria.
+- Why you should store eggs in the coldest part of the refrigerator: Many cultures sell and store eggs unrefrigerated but this is not recommended in the US, especially regarding commercially produced eggs that have been washed of all bacteria.
 The washing also strips the egg of its natural protective coating.
-Egg shells are porous and can then be open to contamination.
-For this reason eggs which have been refrigerated should never be left out for more than two hours.
+Eggshells are porous and can then be open to contamination.
+For this reason, eggs that have been refrigerated should never be left out for more than two hours.
 Once out of the refrigerator, cold eggs can form condensation which will facilitate bacterial growth in that moisture.